-Whilst the device can be set up and controlled entirely using a dedicated control panel in the System Engineer PC application, Tipi provides a powerful yet very simple means of controlling the device using ASCII strings from a very wide range of controller devices.
-The Tipi protocol will operate either via the RS232/RS485 Serial interface, or via TCP/IP on the Ethernet interface.
+Whilst the device can be set up and controlled entirely from the front panel, or by using a dedicated control panel in the System Engineer PC application, Tipi provides a powerful yet very simple means of controlling the device using ASCII strings from a very wide range of controller devices.
+The Tipi protocol uses TCP/IP on the Ethernet interface.
 For a full list of Tipi command strings and settings, please refer to the Tipi Protocol document.